abhiagar2019/GA-Capstone-Medicare_Claims/README.md

 ## Predicting patients with poor outcomes (hospital readmissions) from Medical Insurance Claims Data (Readme - WIP)

-In this project, I am trying to predict patients with poor outcomes by using the frequency and duration of patient visit, their uasge of prescription drugs and other products & services.
-I do not have access to any medical information such as vitals, test results, scans or any other kind of diagnostic tests.
+In this project, I am trying to predict patients with poor outcomes by using the frequency and duration of patient visit, their usage of prescription drugs and other products & services.
+I do not have access to any medical information such as vitals, test results, scans or any other kind of diagnostic tests. <i> Challenge is to predict worsening of patient's health without the medical information.</i>

 ### Background